Rve27/RvKernel-Manager/README.md

 - 📱 **Android 12+** - Minimum supported Android version
 - 🔧 **Snapdragon devices** - Currently only compatible with Qualcomm Snapdragon SoCs

+## Contributing

+Contributions to RvKernel Manager are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## Telegram

 - [Channel](https://t.me/rveproject)